Bit Dimensions and Definitions

 Length of the bit from top to tip.

 How far the bit tip sticks out from the end of the tool holder.
-The maximum length that the collet will clamp is 18mm, the length that can go into the tool holder is ~25mm depending on the mounting.
-The Stickout and the positioning of the Spindle motor in the holder needs to be long enough to reach the bottom of the cut with the Z axis at its lowest and still to clear the top of the stock with the Z axis at its highest.
+The maximum length that the collet will clamp is 18mm, and the length that can go into the tool holder is ~25mm depending on the mounting.
+The stickout and the positioning of the spindle motor in the holder needs to be long enough to reach the bottom of the cut with the Z axis at its lowest and still to clear the top of the stock with the Z axis at its highest.

-Shoulder length
+Shoulder Length

 Flute Length